locate an office

 Investment Strategy

-Why there is still time to move from cash into bonds
+Why now could be the time to transition from cash to bonds

-The recent bond market rally—sparked by a disappointing jobs report on August 2—has left many of our clients wondering: Have I missed the opportunity to move out of cash and lock in longer-term yields?
+The recent bond market rally—fueled by a cooling U.S. labor market and dovish commentary from Federal Reserve (Fed) Chair Jerome Powell—has left many of our clients wondering if they’ve missed the opportunity to move out of cash and lock in longer-term yields.
 The short answer: No. Rates seem to be trending lower, and this trend may be just starting.

-What might this mean for investors portfolio?
-Certain investors may consider a move from cash into longer dated fixed income securities to potentially capture future price appreciation (as bond yields fall, prices rise).
+What might this mean for investor portfolios?
+Certain investors may consider a move from cash into longer-dated, fixed income securities to potentially capture future price appreciation (as bond yields fall, prices rise).

 The power of duration and diversification